Securing Change is a 3-year project offering support to families who have been residents at a St Michael's centre.

 The changes we are looking to bring about are:

-- Participants are able to resolve past issues, have better coping strategies in crises, healthier relationships and are not involved in repeat care proceedings
+- Parents are able to resolve past issues, have better coping strategies in crises, healthier relationships and are not involved in repeat care proceedings

-- Participants feel able to access general services, local groups and training
+- Parents feel able to access general services, local groups and training

 How we will evaluate Securing Change